Lynn Okita, Board Chair

-Lynn is a nurse practitioner and has been in the healthcare field for many years as a clinician, manager, and educator, and is currently practicing in an occupational health position.
-She has a Master of Science in Nursing degree from Pacific Lutheran University, a Business Organizational Management master’s degree from the University of La Verne, and a post-master’s Adult Primary Care Nurse Practitioner certificate from Duke University.
+Lynn is a nurse practitioner and has been in the nursing profession for many years as a clinician, manager, and educator.
+She has an MS in Nursing from Pacific Lutheran University, an MS in Business Organizational Management from the University of La Verne, and a post-master’s Nurse Practitioner Certificate from Duke University.

-She lives in the South Puget Sound area with her husband and rescue Chihuahua/”pocket wolf,” Maya.
-Her daughter and grandson live in central WA, so she travels there regularly, and enjoys the diversity of landscapes along the way.
+Lynn lives in the South Puget Sound region with her husband and rescue Chihuahua/”pocket wolf,” Maya.
+Her daughter and grandson live in central WA where she travels regularly enjoying the diversity of landscapes along the way.

 Port Townsend, WA